 - Low carbon energy investment support, under the Electricity Market Reform, Feed-in Tariffs, Renewables Obligation, Renewable Heat Incentive and other instruments

 - Energy efficiency policy, including the CRC energy efficiency scheme, particularly the regulatory and enforcement aspects and Climate Change Agreements

 - Corporate reporting on carbon - what does this mean for business?

 Given the broad scope of this area, our activities go beyond pure 'environment law' and into consideration of the policy behind the legislation (in particular, in relation to the carbon markets, emissions trading, energy security and broader energy market regulation).
 The input and assistance of specialists in other areas (e.g. financial services, tax) is also therefore welcomed.

 Contact the convenors if you would like to join the group.

-Their talks will be followed by a plenary discussion and an opportunity to ask questions of the speakers.
+Their talks will be followed by an opportunity for our audience to ask questions of the speakers.

 Recent Events and Activities